 “Imagine the mirror image of a company's onboarding kit but for the tech labor movement,” Redwine told Motherboard.
 “The focal point of this onboarding kit is a booklet of anti-worker statements.
 It's a collection of common talking point companies use to dissuade employees from taking collective action.
 Think of it as a union-busting artifact passed across companies from worker to worker."

 Within four hours of the project’s launch, Redwine raised over 3 times her goal of $1000.

-The kit’s booklet includes a collection of real anti-union quotes from tech CEOs—including one from an email Kickstarter CEO Aziz Hasan sent to his employees in September, in response to the firings of Redwine and another union organizer: “The union framework is inherently adversarial.
+The kit’s booklet includes a collection of real anti-union quotes from tech CEOs—including one from an email Kickstarter CEO Aziz Hasan sent to creators and backers in September, in response to the firings of Redwine and another union organizer: “The union framework is inherently adversarial.
 That dynamic doesn’t reflect who we are as a company, how we interact, how we make decisions, or where we need to go.”

 Another page includes a statement from an Amazon anti-union training video: “Our business model is built upon speed, innovation, and customer obsession—things that are generally not associated with a union.
 When we lose sight of those critical focus areas we jeopardize everyone’s job security: yours, mine, and the associates.”